ThrowTheSwitch/Ceedling/plugins/test_suite_reporter/README.md

 You may call the private method `fetch_config_value(*keys)` of the parent class `TestReporters` from your custom subclass to retrieve configuration entries.

 This method automatically indexes into `:test_suite_reporter` configuration to extract any needed configuration values for your custom report.
-If the configuration keys do not exist, it simply returns nil.
-Otherwise, it returns the hash, list, string, boolean, or numeric value at the specified key depth.
+If the configuration keys do not exist, it simply returns `nil`.
+Otherwise, it returns the hash, list, string, boolean, or numeric value for the specified key walk into your report's configuration.

 `fetch_config_value(*keys)` expects a list of keys and only accesses configuration beneath `:test_suite_reporter` ↳ `:<custom_report>`.

-##### Example _FancyShmancy_ configuration + `TestsReporter` access calls
+##### Example _FancyShmancy_ configuration + `TestsReporter.fetch_config_value()` calls

 ```yaml
 test_suite_reporter: